golosio/NeuronGPU/README.md

+# **This repository has been discontinued.
+NeuronGPU is currently being integrated in the NEST Initiative as NEST GPU**

 # NeuronGPU
 A GPU-MPI library for simulation of large-scale networks of spiking neurons.
 Can be used in Python, in C++ and in C.

 With this library it is possible to run relatively fast simulations of large-scale networks of spiking neurons.
 For instance, on a single Nvidia GeForce RTX 2080 Ti GPU board it is possible to simulate the activity of 1 million multisynapse AdEx neurons with 1000 synapse per neurons, for a total of 1 billion synapse, using the fifth-order Runge-Kutta method with adaptive stepsize as differential equations solver, in little more than 70 seconds per second of neural activity.
 The MPI communication is also very efficient.